Frederick Jackson Turner: Influence and legacy

 Turner's ideas influenced many types of historiography.
 Concerning the history of religion, for example, Boles (1993) notes that William Warren Sweet at the University of Chicago Divinity School argued that churches adapted to the characteristics of the frontier, creating new denominations such as the LDS Church, the Church of Christ, the Disciples of Christ, and the Cumberland Presbyterians.
 The frontier, they argued, created uniquely American institutions such as revivals, camp meetings, and itinerant preaching.
 This opinion dominated religious historiography for decades.
 Moos (2002) says that the 1910s to 1940s black filmmaker and novelist Oscar Micheaux incorporated Turner's frontier thesis into his work.
 Micheaux promoted the West as a place where blacks could transcend race and earn economic success through diligent work and perseverance.

-Citing Turner's "frontier thesis," Friedrich Ratzel believed that the German campaign to colonize German South West Africa could serve to "harden (the German) character."
+Citing Turner's "frontier thesis", Friedrich Ratzel believed that the German campaign to colonize German South West Africa could serve to "harden (the German) character".

 Slatta (2001) maintains that the widespread popularization of Turner's frontier thesis influenced popular histories, motion pictures, and novels, which characterize the West in terms of individualism, frontier violence, and rough justice.
 Disneyland's Frontierland of the late 20th century represented the myth of rugged individualism that celebrated what was perceived to be the American heritage.
 The public has ignored academic historians', David J. Weber for example, anti-Turnerian models, largely because they conflict with and often destroy the legends of Western heritage.
 However, the work of historians during the 1980s–1990s, some of whom sought to discredit Turner's conception of the frontier and others who have sought to spare the concept while presenting a more balanced and nuanced version of it, have done much to place Western myths in context.
 The Frederick Jackson Turner Award is given annually by the Organization of American Historians for an author's first scholarly book on American history.
 Turner's former home in Madison, Wisconsin is located in what is now the Langdon Street Historic District.

-In 2009 he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.
+In 2009, he was inducted into the Hall of Great Westerners of the National Cowboy & Western Heritage Museum.

 Marriage, family, and death

 Turner married Caroline Mae Sherwood in Chicago in November 1889.
 They had three children: only one survived childhood.
 Dorothy Kinsley Turner (later Main) was the mother of the historian Jackson Turner Main (1917–2003), a scholar of Revolutionary America who married a fellow scholar.

-Frederick Jackson Turner died in 1932 in Pasadena, California, where he had been a research associate at the Huntington Library.
+Turner died in 1932 in Pasadena, California, where he had been a research associate at the Huntington Library.